Outlander Season 6 finale: Is it available in the UK now, how to watch, and what to expect

 Here’s everything you need to know about the Outlander Season 6 finale.

 When is the Outlander Season 6 finale?
-Date and time for episode 8 and how to watch
+How to watch episode 8

-Season 6 Episode 8 ‘I Am Not Alone’ aired first the first time on Sunday, May 1.
+Season 6 Episode 8 ‘I Am Not Alone’ aired on Sunday, May 1.

 The episode was released on Starz at about 9pm US time – so around 2am on Monday morning for UK viewers.